neev-ahuja/To-Do-List/README.md

 |-- index.html       # Main HTML file
 |-- style.css        # CSS file for styling
 |-- script.js        # JavaScript file for functionality
-|-- assets/          # Folder for images and icons
 ```

 ## How to Use